 Amrita Banerjee, P.Eng. began her engineering career in northern India.
-In May 2018, she joined Binnie’s Highway Design Division as a Senior Project Manager.
+In May 2018, she joined Binnie’s Highway Design Division as a Senior Project Manager and is now a Division Manager/Sr. Project Manager.

 Engineering a Career